kokobabe99/cuda_integration_ann/README.md

 Threads within a block perform their atomic updates exclusively to this private buffer.
 <img src="docs/cuda_shared_atomic.png" width="400" alt="cuda_shared_atomic" />

-And We achieved Much faster 3x speedup then initial Version Since different blocks write to entirely separate memory regions, the debilitating cross-block contention is eliminated.Second, much faster reduction step is then used to merge these $B$ block-local sums into the final $K$ centroid values, unlocking the GPU's full parallelism for the most time-consuming phase.
+And We achieved Much faster least 3x speedup then initial Version Since different blocks write to entirely separate memory regions, the debilitating cross-block contention is eliminated.Second, much faster reduction step is then used to merge these $B$ block-local sums into the final $K$ centroid values, unlocking the GPU's full parallelism for the most time-consuming phase.

 ```c++